South Carolina US Senate debate changes format after Lindsey Graham refuses to take Covid-19 test - Local News 8

 South Carolina US Senate debate changes format after Lindsey Graham refuses to take Covid-19 test

-The South Carolina Senate debate scheduled for Friday night between Republican Sen. Lindsey Graham and his Democratic challenger Jamie Harrison has changed formats after Graham rejected Harrison’s request to take another Covid test.
+The South Carolina Senate debate scheduled for Friday night between Republican Sen. Lindsey Graham and his Democratic challenger Jaime Harrison has changed formats after Graham rejected Harrison’s request to take another Covid test.

 The two candidates will now “take part in individual interviews … where they will be asked a series of questions from the forum moderator and panelists,” a live blog for the forum, which is hosted by local TV station WSPA, announced.
 CNN has reached out to both Nexstar Media Group and the South Carolina Chamber of Commerce, the sponsors of the debate, for a comment on this development.